Undergraduate Course List

 |3||First of a two-semester sequence of physical chemistry for chemistry majors and others with career goals in the physical sciences or engineering.
 States of matter.
 Kinetic theory of gases.
 Transport phenomena.
 Chemical thermodynamics and its application to chemical systems.
 Equilibrium.
 Ionic solutions and electrochemistry.
 Introduction to chemical kinetics.|

-Prereq: CHEM 106 or equivalent plus a year each of physics and calculus, including partial derivatives.
+Prereq: CHEM 106 plus one year each of physics and calculus, including partial derivatives.

 |CHEM 336: Physical Chemistry II||3||Continuation of CHEM 335.
 Reaction kinetics and catalysis.
 Reaction dynamics.
 Chemical quantum mechanics.
 Statistical mechanics and thermodynamics.
 Spectroscopy (including optical spectroscopies, magnetic resonance, and mass spectrometry).|